London's designers frame fashion with fur and feathers

 Although global growth worries still hover over the luxury market, designers focused on silks and other luxury fabrics to tempt consumers back into stores.

-With buyers from 39 different countries attending, the British Fashion Council estimates orders of more than 100 million pounds are placed during London Fashion Week each season.
+With buyers from 39 different countries attending, the British Fashion Council estimates orders of more than 100 million pounds ($154.79 million) are placed during London Fashion Week each season.

 Designers also fused fur, wool and leather, layering cotton with translucent rubber at Burberry, felt wool mixed with lace at Christopher Raeburn and feathers with sheer silks at Christopher Kane.